 This novel follows the life of Vivian, a young woman of privilege, who is a gifted seamstress, and self-described sensualist, and her life in the off-off Broadway theatre circuit in New York during World War II and subsequent decades.
 A beautiful tale of what constitutes love, family, and acceptance of one’s self and others.
 The novel was recently purchased by Warner Brothers Pictures.

 This soon to be 13-part series for Amazon tells the story of the crash and burn of a superstar 1970s rock band, Daisy Jones & The Six, as told from the perspective of each band member.
-Ms. Reid does an excellent job in capturing the essence of the Los Angeles rock music scene during its heyday of the 1970s..
+Ms. Reid does an excellent job of capturing the essence of the Los Angeles rock music scene during its heyday of the 1970s.

 Playwright Tim Mason presents an excellent historical mystery, spinning a tale of intrigue and conspiracy that ranges throughout the highest levels of the British aristocracy and church, and revolves around Charles Darwin and his, at the time scandalous, theories of evolution.
 A novel full of atmosphere, action, suspense and memorable characters.